sf105/sttp-book/_chapters/model-based-testing.md

 {% include example-begin.html %}
 Let's look at a scenario for an ATM.
-If we have a balance of $100, a valid card and enough money in the machine we can give a certain amount of money requested by the user.
+If we have a balance of $100, a valid card and enough money in the machine, we can give a certain amount of money requested by the user.
-Together with the money the card should be given back and the balance of the account should be decreased.
+Together with the money, the card should be given back, and the balance of the account should be decreased.
 This can be turned into the scenario 1 below:

 ```text